 The fact of a person's mental or other disability does not relieve them of the need to comply with the terms of the lease, and it does not relieve them of the need to respect others.
 And the other members of the community do not have the right to try and get rid of someone who has a disability, they need to learn to be respectful and tolerant.
 A person with a disability should have access to the services and facilities they require to live in an independent setting.
 Marsha Frankl and other experts have outlined the importance of services for persons with mental health issues.

 Bullying behavior is intentional, repeated, and harmful and seeks to gain inappropriate power over another.
 But if the behavior is not intentional, and rather is rooted in a mental illness, dementia, illness, or inappropriate medications, it should be addressed as a health issue to be treated.
-And the other members of the community need to be reasonably tolerant while the issues are resolved.
+The other members of the community need to be reasonably tolerant while the issues are resolved.
+And regardless of the cause or motivation of behavior that harms others or restricts their rights, the housing authority has the duty to resolve the issues and assure the right of all tenants to peaceful enjoyment.

 Breaking barriers among different populations